crispinalan/talkcalendar/README.md

 ## Wayland

-Talk Calendar has been tested with Fedora 35 GNOME using the Wayland display compositor.
+Talk Calendar is being developed and tested using Fedora 35 GNOME using the Wayland display compositor and no problems have been detected with Wayland.

 ## Core Features